penghaiqing/skiplist/README.md

 # skiplist

-a skiplist like redis, which is a kv datebase
+a skiplist like redis, which is a kv database